ggowan/easy-nmc/README.md

 base.firebaseBackend = "https://intense-heat-7228.firebaseio.com/";
 ```

 You can try out the app with the production data using the same command to start the dev server (`dev_appserver.py app.yaml`).

+Commit any changes that you've made to the prod branch, then push them to github.

-Once the changes have been committed and pushed, you can also deploy to production using the same command as above but with the `--project` flag:
+Deploy to production using the same command as above but with the `--project` flag:

 ``` bash
 gcloud app deploy app.yaml --project=easy-nmc